Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __event_description__
   - Type: string
-  - Description: The event which caused the temperature changve
+  - Description: The event which caused the temperature change

 - __time_at_XY__
   - Type: posfloat